methodswithclass/evolve/README.md

 There are other things to consider for a backend implementation, if there any questions, please don't hesitate to send me an email.
 When I have the time, I plan on expounding on the wiki and an robust api reference.

-chris@mwithc.io
+chris@mwclass.io

-Visit https://evolve.methodswithclass.com to see how this package can be applied to various problems like machine learning and image recognition.
+My working example of this algorithm put to extensive use can be found at https://evolve.methodswithclass.com.
+It is applied to various problems like machine learning and image recognition.